Bribery & Ethics

 This relates to the prohibition against offering, providing, authorising, requesting, or receiving bribes by way of any Partners acting on Ipeco’s behalf or otherwise providing any services to Ipeco.
 This is because Ipeco can be prosecuted for the actions of these Partners.
 In addition to what is set out elsewhere in this Policy, Ipeco implements, so far as is practicable, procedures to prevent Partners from engaging in bribery.

 When arranging new contracts for service with a potential Partner, the relevant Manager should ensure that adequate measures are taken to assess the relevant Partner’s anti-bribery policies to ensure that they adequately cover and protect the business relationship which is being entered into.
-When dealing with a Partner in a High-Risk Country (see list below) all relevant divisions and locations of Ipeco must consult with the Finance Director in relation to appropriate anti-bribery compliance measures before:
+When dealing with a Partner in a High-Risk Country (see list below) all relevant divisions and locations of Ipeco must consult with the Group Commercial Compliance Manager in relation to appropriate anti-bribery compliance measures before:

 • appointing or otherwise engaging with a new Partner